NewbieAuntieCodes/Vocabulary-page/README.md

 <img width="1200" height="475" alt="GHBanner" src="https://github.com/user-attachments/assets/0aa67016-6eaf-458a-adb2-6e31a0763ed6" />
 </div>

-# Run and deploy your AI Studio app

-This contains everything you need to run your app locally.

-View your app in AI Studio: https://ai.studio/apps/drive/1Kh--Ju9TzocORsEDHSVSZwqeLtC97aWA
+# 词汇乐园 - Vocabulary Wonderland

+A fun and interactive web application to help users learn new vocabulary across various topics.

+## Features

+-   **Themed Vocabulary Lists:** Explore words related to colors, numbers, food, nature, and more.
+-   **Interactive Learning:** View flashcards with illustrations, definitions, and example sentences.
+-   **Practice Mode:** Test your knowledge with fun quizzes like "match the word to the image" and "listen and choose".
+-   **Personal Word Bank:** Double-click any word on the site to add it to your personal vocabulary list.

 ## Run Locally

 **Prerequisites:** Node.js

 1. Install dependencies:
     `npm install`
-2. Set the `GEMINI_API_KEY` in [.env.local](.env.local) to your Gemini API key
-3. Run the app:
+2. Run the app:
     `npm run dev`

+The app will be available at `http://localhost:5173` (or another port if 5173 is busy).